ElectricityAuthority/tracing/README.md

 The input data for 3 years of data runs to many GB in size.
 It has been split into manageable monthly files which can be downloaded from the EA EMI website.

-A sample of the input data can be found within this repository at /data/input along with a fuller description of the input data which also includes a few mapping files required for the tracing routine.
+A sample of the input data can be found within this repository at /data/input along with a fuller description of the input data which also includes mapping files required for the tracing routine.

 ## Outputs